tempelaar-team/.github/profile/README.md

 See README in each repository for details.

 ## Navigation
-There are three ways to find the code:
+There are three ways to find codes:
 1. See the [publication list and the associated repository](https://github.com/tempelaar-team/.github/blob/main/profile/publication.md)
 1. See the [repository list](https://github.com/tempelaar-team/.github/blob/main/profile/repository_list.md)
 1. Use the search function in GitHub